 - ¼ cup flour or gluten free flour

 - 1 cup water

-- Heat the sauce pan with the drippings on high heat until boiling.
-Then turn the temperature down to medium.
+- Heat the saucepan with the drippings on high heat until boiling.
+Add the water, heat to boiling, then turn the temperature down to medium.

 - White Gravy Creamed Peas